cliffeby/RochV001a/README.md

 2. Similarly, an invalid id (Mongoose defined as not equal to a 16-character hex string) will crash the node server.
 Error checking could be on the server or client, but since the id string is not a user input, I chose not to check for a valid hex value.

+### _Principles for endpoint testing_
 #### Testing - Authorization #
 - Test for each JWT scope condition. e.g. does absence of read:score produce &quot;Insufficient Scope&quot;
 - Confirm messages JWT Malformed, No Authorization Token, and Insufficient Scope are produced

 #### Testing – Mock server #
-None was used for early development.
+Comment: None was used for early development.
 A Test and Dev server were configured.
 Make sure that your tests (both during test script creation and once complete) do not pollute your server data.

-#### Testing - ALL POST, PUT, GET, and DELETE #
+#### Testing - ALL POST, PUT, GET, and DELETE actions #
 - Is request authorized i.e. Does the JWT contain the appropriate scope
 - Is the response time within acceptable limits
 - Is the status code correct- 200, 400,…
 - Is the response message correct
+#### Testing actions #
 **POST**
 - Does the response body contain all of the requested and expected properties
 - Does the response body schema match the expected schema
-- Does a selected property response equal the request
+- Does a selected property response equal the request **PUT**

-**PUT**

 - Is the object ID found
 - Does the selected property request get updated
 **GET - all**
 - Is the response body an array
 **GET - one**
 - Is the object ID found
 **DELETE**
 - Is the object ID found

-### Coverage #
+### Asssuring Test Coverage #

-- Create a compliance grid for workflow and each endpoint
+- Create a compliance grid for your expected workflow and each endpoint

 #### Compliance matrix framework #
 <table >
     <tbody>
         <thead style= "font-size:18px background:black color:white">